pptam/pptam-tool/installation/How_to_use.md

 An example call could be:

 - cd ~/pptam-tool/execute
-- `su -u vagrant ./execute_test.py --design=../design_jsonserver_vagrant --logging=1 --overwrite`
+- `./execute_test.py --design=../design_jsonserver_vagrant --logging=1 --overwrite`

+Depending on your configuration, you need to use `sudo` to execute tests.
 This call would execute the tests present in the json server design folder, log everything and overwrite existing test cases (if present).

 If a file `arguments.ini` is present in the execute folder, the parameters indicated in that configuration file will be read, not those provided on the command line.
 It has the following format: